AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 In the AWS console, edit the routes for the target route table.

-Connection from AWS
+Connecting from the AWS Side

-Running on Amazon Linux 2023:
+Running on Amazon Linux 2023.

 $ uname -a